Truvella99/softEng/notes.md

 - <b>Statement coverage = Node coverage.
 Synonims</b>
 ### Edge (Decision)
 - A link between nodes.
 Try to cover all decisions in the program with true and false.
-- All Possible decision: means all possible if or loop conditions
+- All Possible decision: means all possible if but also the else branch, or loop conditions
 ``` <c>
 if(x == true) {
     ...